nixscript/interactive-dd/README.md

 Get release zip, extract and ...
 ```
-# Copy idd.sh as root
+# Run idd.sh as root
 sudo ./idd.sh

 # After that: